moliver28/research-handbook/content/handbook/security/security-operations/sirt/security-incident-communication-plan.md

 - **Marketing Operations:** Responsible for sending incident-related email to impacted parties in a security incident.
 This group has established a [Marketing emergency response process](/handbook/marketing/emergency-response/#marketing-emergency-response) and is engaged by [creating an incident communication request](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new?issuable_template=incident_communications) using the `incident_communications` template, tagging in the assigned timezone's `coverage owner` and posting the issue in the #mktgops channel in Slack.
   - Marketing Ops can send emails through MailGun or Marketo.
 This group will determine based on the information provided what the best platform is for distribution.
 If a custom distribution list needs to be created, the data team may need to be involved.

 - **Support Team:** Using background information and prepared responses provided by the Security Engineer On Call and Communications Manager On Call, our Support Team will triage and respond to customer communications stemming from the security incident.
-[Contact the on-call manager via `#spt_leadership` in Slack]({{< ref "internal-support#on-slack" >}}).
+[Contact the on-call manager via `#support_leadership` in Slack]({{< ref "internal-support#on-slack" >}}).
 If it's urgent [page the `Support Manager On-call`](/handbook/support/on-call#engaging-the-on-call-manager) using `/pd-support-manager` command in Slack.
 To ensure this group has early awareness on security incidents and events they are autotagged as an FYI in the security-external-incident-or-event-response template.

 - **Developer Relations:** May need to respond to customers and the general public via social channels, as such should be engaged before public-facing materials are released.
 Any prepared responses or FAQs should be provided to assist with their interactions.
 Contact this group in `#developer-relations` or any Slack channel by pinging `@devrel-team`.
 To ensure this group has early awareness on security incidents and events they are autotagged as an FYI in the `security-external-incident-or-event-response` template.